Configure AWS API Gateway Method Settings

 loggingLevel: OFF

-Log errors and collect CloudWatch metrics
+Log errors and enable CloudWatch metrics

 Production APIs typically track errors and performance without the storage costs of full request logging.